wichtounet/budgetwarrior/README.rst

 A modern compiler is necessary: GCC >= 4.7 or CLang >= 3.1.

-The tool is known to work on Linux but has never been tested on Windows.
+The tool is made for Linux.
+If there is some interest on using it on Windows, it should not take too much work to port it to Windows.
+Just le met me know (or make a Pull Request with the changes ;) ). .

 You need Boost 1.47.0 or superior and libuuid installed on your computer to build this project.